pages-themes/minimal/pages/guidelines/published.md

 This page lists published diseease map projects and provides links to their homepages and browsable online maps.

-**Table 1.** Published disease maps.
-Listed in reverse order according to their publication date.
-Last update: 2022-11-20.
+**Table 1.** Published disease maps listed in reverse order according to their publication date.
+Last updated 23-11-2022.

 | Disease map name | Disease | Publication | Homepage | Online browsing |
 |------------------|---------|-------------|----------|-----------------|